ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step4.md

 A review annualy is needed to be done to make sure the shop is operating according to the content of the SAQ.

 ## Being PCI DSS compliant
-After the completion of the SAQ and AOC, the shop are qualified to be claimed as PCI DSS compliant
+After the completion of the SAQ and AOC, the shop are qualified to be claimed as PCI DSS compliant.